All Conditions & Treatments

 Finally, Dr. Vitacco stated, “It’s ironic.
 While lupus stole her former life, it also provided Mary with new opportunities: the opportunity to begin to know and accept herself for all that she is and is not.
 But most importantly, the opportunity to develop new relationships in which perhaps for the first time she feels seen, accepted, and loved for who she truly is.”

-*Names and any identification information have been changed to protect the patient's confidentiality.
+*Names and any other identifying information have been changed to protect the patient's confidentiality.

 Authors